 VA officials want to make sure the new loan is in the best interests of the Veteran.
 Review times can vary for these, but they can take up to a month or more in some cases.

 To answer the second part of the question, getting a VA loan with bad credit really depends on your definition of “bad credit.”

-However, if you’re below a 620, that doesn’t immediately count you out.
-Veterans United offers free credit consulting services for those wishing to qualify for a VA loan.
+However, if you’re below a lender's credit score minimum, that doesn’t immediately count you out.
+Veterans United offers complimentary credit consulting services for those wishing to qualify for a VA loan.